-The amount available for the AFRI Foundational and Applied Science (FAS) RFA in FY 2023 is approximately \$300,000,000.
-For 2023, funding from FY 2024 appropriations will be used.
-The amount available to support the AFRI program is approximately \$407,000,000, of which \$300 million will be used to support AFRI FAS programs.
+The amount available for programs included in the FY 2024 AFRI Foundational and Applied Science (FAS) RFA is approximately \$300,000,000.
+Funding from FY 2025 appropriations will be used for the programs solicited in this RFA.
+The amount available to support the AFRI program is anticipated to be approximately \$407,000,000, of which \$300 million will be used to support AFRI FAS programs.

-This RFA solicits Standard Grants, Conference Grants, Coordinated Agricultural Project Grants, and Food and Agricultural Science Enhancement (FASE) Grants, whereas project types solicited in this RFA are Research, Extension and Integrated Research, Education and/or Extension projects.
+This RFA solicits Standard Grants, Conference Grants, Coordinated Agricultural Project Grants, and Food and Agricultural Science Enhancement (FASE) Grants, whereas project types solicited in this RFA are Research, Extension, Education and Integrated Research, Education and/or Extension projects.
 Grant types and project types solicited vary by program area priority and not all grant types are solicited within each program area priority.
 See Part I & C (Program Area Descriptions) for grant and project types solicited by each specific program area priority, and Part II & C for a description of each individual grant type and project type.